 Things to do in Essaouira, Morocco; Medina, Beach and Restaurants

-Marija and I shared a common love in food.; the explosion of flavours churning inside our stomachs as the food digested.
-Afterwards, we headed towards the beach.
-The streets were more alive; the market bustling with people.
+Marija and I shared a common love in the food.; the explosion of flavors churning inside our stomachs as the food digested.
+Afterward, we headed towards the beach.
+The streets were more alive, the market bustling with people.
 All types of vendors were selling their goods.
-There was a strong smell of fish in the air and fast food in the atmosphere; an array of traditional goods, modern fashion wear, African print clothing, traditional Moroccan instruments, shoes, leather bags and Moroccan souvenirs and spices.
+There was a strong smell of fish in the air and fast food in the atmosphere, an array of traditional goods, modern fashion wear, African print clothing, traditional Moroccan instruments, shoes, leather bags, and Moroccan souvenirs and spices.
 This was highlighted by the Arabian sun that dawned upon us.
 Essaouira is the only place that I experience while in Morocco, that had a steady breeze in the air coming from the Atlantic Ocean.

 Essaouira is a cheap destination.
 It was much cheaper to buy anything here, we bought chocolate crepes for 8 Dirhams.
-As we continued on, I wanted to find a Moroccan coat to take home as a souvenir.
+As we carried on, I wanted to find a Moroccan coat to take home as a souvenir.
 There were beautiful prints and designs here, better than Fez and Casablanca.
 I wanted a coat that gave off a Joseph and the Technicolor dream coat vibe.
-Something that was bright and bold; resembling my personality.
+Something that was bright and bold, resembling my personality.
 We found a seller who eagerly welcomed us to his shop.
 His name was Abdul.
 He called me “My sister!”
-And motioned quickly for us to sit down while he modelled his display of coats.
-They ranged in colour, size and pattern.
-All beautifully desert themed, making it difficult to decide.
+And motioned quickly for us to sit down while he modeled his display of coats.
+They ranged in color, size, and pattern.
+All beautifully desert-themed, making it difficult to decide.
 I finally found my coat and was in love., bargaining with Abdul.
-I told him that bargaining was my profession in Kenya and I could do this all day.
-After a heated discussion he finally gave me the coat for 200 Dirhams.
+I told him that bargaining was my profession in Kenya, and I could do this all day.
+After a heated discussion, he finally gave me the coat for 200 Dirhams.

 We came across a spice shop that had anti-Viagra, anti-stress and anti-constipation.
-There were also spices to reduce anxiety, impotency and anger.
-That’s when I truly understood that I was in the depths of hippie town.
+There were also spices to reduce anxiety, impotence, and anger.
+That’s when I truly understood that I was in the depths of a hippie town.
 We nervously laughed as we scanned the shop’s content.
 It was very funny and odd to be seeing such in public.
-Sheepishly walking around the small shop, we cast our eyes fascinating signs saying “Saving Relationships Tea”, “Awaken the Dead Sugar” and “Talk to your Ancestors Coffee”.
-It sounds preposterous and absurd but in this city any remedy seemed possible.
+Sheepishly walking around the small shop, we cast our eyes fascinating signs saying, “Saving Relationships Tea”, “Awaken the Dead Sugar” and “Talk to your Ancestors Coffee”.
+It sounds preposterous and absurd but, in this city, any remedy seemed possible.
 We bought the anti-stress tea and headed forward.
 There were surfing stickers all over the place.
-This was the first liberal and free thinking part of Morocco that I encountered.
-People here were so forward thinking, moving towards a slower paced way of life and these attitudes resonated strongly with me.
+This was the first liberal and free-thinking part of Morocco that I encountered.
+People here were so forward-thinking, moving towards a slower-paced way of life and these attitudes resonated strongly with me.
 It was different from cosmopolitan Casablanca or Fast flowing Fez.
 Instead, it was Extravagant Essaouira.

 Click Here To See More